 I really thought Nkechi had beat sickle cell disease.
 I looked forward to a lifetime of friendship, of growing old together, after all, had she not lived well above 35 years and was her crisis not much reduced in frequency.

 About three weeks before her transition, I spoke with Nkechi on the phone.
 She was moving her clothing and fashion business to a new location, she told me excitedly.
 She only needed to follow up with the interior designer to get the place ready.
 I looked forward to the day I will be in Nigeria and travel to Abuja to see her new shop.
 I had smiled at the thought of what she did the last time I visited her business location.
-Without asking me, Nkechi had ordered banana and groundnuts and when the order arrived, she joked that there was no need to ask if I wanted my favorite snack.
-Did I devour that delicacy that day!
+Without asking, Nkechi had ordered banana and groundnuts and when the order arrived, she joked that there was no need to ask if I wanted my favorite snack.

-With a heart full of gratitude to the maker of mankind, I count myself extremely blessed to have encountered Lilian, Chidi and Nkechi in my lifetime, but how I wish they were all still here.
+I count myself extremely blessed to have encountered Lilian, Chidi and Nkechi in my lifetime, but how I wish they were all still here.
 I do not take my good health, or that of any other healthy human being for granted.
-I am also hopeful that a complete and available cure will soon be found for the sickle cell disease.
-But before then, let us keep creating awareness for intending couples to know their genotype prior to marriage.
-A wise decision can save everyone years of avoidable pains and tears.
+I am also hopeful that a complete and available cure will soon be found for sickle cell disease.
+But before then, let us keep creating awareness of the disease for whatever it is worth.
+A wise decision can save someone years of avoidable pains and tears.

 Except otherwise stated, all articles published on this website are the intellectual property of Chika Ezeanya and are protected under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 All republications must ensure that contents are not in any manner remodified without the express approval of Chika Ezeanya.